camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/automation-anywhere.md

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
 It comes with a pre-filled value of `={itemState:response.body.list[1].status}`.
-You will see the `itemState` in the process variables.
+You will observe the `itemState` in the process variables.
 Its value will let you know if the item was processed or not.

 Response example: